- Hasso Plattner, Steve Lucas, Ron Enslin, Vishal Sikka, and John Appleby provide oodles of false information around HANA’s performance.

 “We have seen massive system speed improvements and increased ability to analyze the most detailed levels of customers and products.” – Colgate Palmolive

-This is an anecdote, and it sounds like it was written by Donald Trump (except it use the word massive instead of tremendous.)
-If your benchmark study could have been written by Donald Trump, then you have a credibility problem with your benchmarking study.
+This is an anecdote, and it sounds like Donald Trump wrote it (except it uses the word massive instead of tremendous.)
+If Donald Trump could have written your benchmark study, you have a credibility problem with your benchmarking study.

 The Specifics of Database Performance